 Your success depends on getting the right parts to your customers as soon as possible.

 Skill Set and Traits:

-- Vast knowledge of automotive parts
+- Vast knowledge of automotive parts.

-- List of common business skills
+- Common business skills

 Usually, the hours of a parts store are 9-5, but there may be more exceptions if service shops in the area have longer hours.
 This depends on the service shops.